manticoresoftware/manticoresearch/docs/installation.rst

 .. code-block:: bash

-   docker exec -it manticore searchd --stopwait
+   docker exec -it manticore gosu manticore searchd --stopwait

 Please note that any indexed data or configuration change made is lost if the container is stopped.
 For persistence, you need to mount the configuration and data folders.